alexansaa/Hello_Microverse_Alex/README.md

 ### Tech Stack <a name="tech-stack"></a>

 > This repository have use HTML and CSS.
+For code quality, Lighthouse, Webhint and Stylelint have been used.

 <details>
   <summary>Client</summary>